wavefrontHQ/docs/pages/doc/ingestion_policies.md

 ## Permissions

-* Only Super Admin users can create, view, and edit ingestion policies.
+* Only Super Admin users can view, create, and edit ingestion policies.
-* All users can view the alerts associated with ingestions policies but only Super Admin users can edit or delete these alerts.
+* All users can view the alerts associated with ingestions policies.
+* Only Super Admin users can edit or delete alerts associated with ingestions policies.
+The **Alerts** permission does not apply to ingestion policy alerts.

 ## Create an Ingestion Policy